hemingchen/CarND-Vehicle-Detection/writeup.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-Per the suggestion of the course, I used HOG sub-sampling window search approach.
-To test the trained model, I first extracted the HOG feature of the lower portion of the image and then applied sliding window on top of it.
-Code can be found in the function `vehicle_detection_pipeline()` at lines #89-153 in `vehicle_detection.py`.
+First, I applied multiple scaling factors, including 1.0, 1.5, 2.0, 2.5, 3.0, 3.5 and 4.0.
+Under each scaling, I used HOG sub-sampling window search approach, where I first extracted the HOG feature of the lower portion of the image and then applied sliding window on top of it.
+Code can be found in the function `vehicle_detection_pipeline()` at lines #68-158 in `vehicle_detection.py`.

 I used 8x8 pixel blocks and windows with 8x8 blocks.
 Therefore each window has 64 pixels, which is identical to the original training image.